antleaf/doapr/webroot/content/repositories/philsci_archive.md

   year term by a consensus of current Board members.
 For more information : http://philsci-archive.pitt.edu/information.html'
 service_pricing: None
 short_name: PS
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: http://philsci-archive.pitt.edu/
-user_committees:
+user_committees: "\L"
 versioning_policy: If necessary, an updated version may be deposited
 who_can_deposit: Accredited Community Members
 withdrawal_authorisation: Platform
-withdrawal_policy: 'Items may be removed at the request of the author/copyright holder : Proven copyright violation or plagiarism, Legal requirements and proven violations, Falsified research, Author(s) request'
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing